Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 The Windows Filtering Platform (WFP) is a set of APIs and kernel-mode services that Windows provides for inspecting and filtering network packets.
 Firewalls, antivirus software, and VPN clients all build on top of WFP.
 Internally, WFP is implemented primarily in tcpip.sys, the kernel driver responsible for the TCP/IP network stack.
 WFP exposes a device called \Device\WfpAle (Application Layer Enforcement) that user-mode services — particularly the BFE (Base Filtering Engine) service — communicate with through IOCTL calls (Input/Output Control — a mechanism for user-mode programs to send commands to kernel drivers).

 The key insight from Ron Ben-Yizhak’s research is that certain WFP IOCTLs allow inserting and retrieving access tokens in a kernel-managed hash table.
 These IOCTLs exist for a legitimate purpose: WFP needs to associate network connections with the identity of the user who initiated them, so that per-user firewall rules can be applied.
 The BFE service uses IOCTL 0x128000 to register a process’s token in the WFP hash table, and IOCTL 0x124008 to retrieve it later.
 The critical detail is that tcpip.sys performs the token duplication internally using kernel-mode APIs — no user-mode NtDuplicateToken call is made.
-Because the duplication happens at the kernel level, it is invisible to user-mode EDR hooks on the standard token manipulation APIs like NtDuplicateToken and DuplicateHandle.
+Because the duplication happens at the kernel level, user-mode hooks placed on the standard token-manipulation APIs (NtDuplicateToken, DuplicateHandle) have no visibility into the operation.

-The diagram above shows how WFP components are connected.
+The figure below shows how WFP components are connected.
 The numbered steps below explain the flow that the NoFilter technique exploits:

 - Normal WFP clients (firewalls, VPN software, antivirus) communicate with the BFE service through the standard WFP management API.
 This is the legitimate, intended use of the platform.